Contents

 Case No.: 20-1530 (and consolidated cases)

-On July 8, 2019, EPA issued a final rule repealing the Clean Power Plan and finalizing the Affordable Clean Energy Rule.
+On July 8, 2019, EPA issued a final rule repealing the Clean Power Plan and finalizing the Affordable Clean Energy (ACE) Rule.
 The Clean Power Plan (October 23, 2015) was a regulatory program in place to reduce greenhouse gas and carbon dioxide emissions from coal fired power plants by transitioning to cleaner energy sources.
-The Affordable Clean Energy rule will be an ineffective replacement, that will require few, if any, emission reductions, and will ultimately lead to an increase in greenhouse gas emissions.
-Also, the new Affordable Clean Energy Rule does not meet the requirements of the Clean Air Act (CAA) because the states now have the responsibility of developing standards of performance for air emissions reductions.
-Under Section 111 of the CAA, EPA is authorized to establish these standards.
+The ACE Rule would have been an ineffective replacement, requiring few, if any, emission reductions, and ultimately leading to an increase in greenhouse gas emissions.

 CBF filed comments on both the repeal of the Clean Power Plan and the Affordable Clean Energy replacement rule urging EPA to withdraw the proposal and fully implement the Clean Power Plan.
 As a result, after the Final Rule was published, CBF filed a Petition for Review with the D.C.
-Circuit on Aug.
-30th challenging both the Repeal of the Clean Power Plan.
-As a result, after the Final Rule was published, CBF filed a Petition for Review with the D.C.
-Circuit on August 30, 2019, challenging both the Repeal of the Clean Power Plan and the implementation of the Affordable Clean Energy Rule.
-CBF’s case has been consolidated with other appeals filed by NGO groups, energy organizations, and State Petitioners.
-CBF also intervened in an appeal brought by energy organizations who are challenging EPA’s authority to regulation greenhouse gas emissions under the Clean Air Act.
+Circuit on August 30, 2019, challenging both the Repeal of the Clean Power Plan and the implementation of the ACE Rule.
+CBF’s case was consolidated with appeals filed by NGO groups, energy organizations, and states.
+CBF also intervened in an appeal brought by energy organizations who are challenging EPA’s authority to regulate greenhouse gas emissions under the Clean Air Act.
 Arguments in the appeals were held in front of a three-judge panel in the U.S. Court of appeals for the D.C.
 Circuit on October 8, 2020.

-In a win for protecting air quality in the Chesapeake Bay watershed and in fighting change, on January 19, 2022, the D.C.
-Circuit issued an Opinion vacating the affordable Clean Energy Rule and directed EPA to write a new rule to regulate greenhouse gas emissions from power plants.
-The Court held that EPA acted unlawfully by limiting its authority under the CAA.
-The Court also held that climate change is the most pressing environmental challenge of our time and the ACE rule failed to reduce greenhouse gas emissions from power plants, one of the larges sources of emissions.
+In a win for protecting air quality in the Chesapeake Bay watershed and in fighting climate change, on January 19, 2022, the D.C.
+Circuit issued an Opinion vacating the ACE Rule and directing EPA to write a new rule to regulate greenhouse gas emissions from power plants.
+The Court held that EPA acted unlawfully by limiting its authority under the Clean Air Act.
+The Court also held that climate change is the most pressing environmental challenge of our time and the ACE Rule failed to reduce greenhouse gas emissions from power plants, one of the larges sources of emissions.

-On April 29, 2021, a coalition of states led by West Virginia and coal companies filed a Petition for Writ of Certiorari with the U.S. Supreme Court asking the court to review the D.C.
+On April 29, 2021, a coalition of states, led by West Virginia and coal companies, filed a Petition for Writ of Certiorari with the U.S. Supreme Court asking the Court to review the D.C.
 Circuit Court’s decision and determine whether the Clean Air Act grants EPA the authority to regulate carbon dioxide emissions from existing power plants by, in part, requiring a shift to alternative, less polluting sources of energy.
-CBF joined public health and environmental organizations and filed a brief in opposition on August 5, 2021.
+CBF joined public health and environmental organizations and filed a brief in opposition, urging the Court not to hear the case, on August 5, 2021.
 However, the Supreme Court granted the petition and arguments were held on February 28, 2022, in the U.S. Supreme Court.

 On June 30, 2022, in 6-3 decision, the U.S. Supreme Court released its decision and reversed the judgment of the D.C Circuit Court holding that Congress did not grant EPA authority to regulate greenhouse gas emissions from existing power plants using the approach in the Clean Power Plan, which relied on a shift to cleaner sources of electricity generation.
-While this decision may narrow the federal government’s authority under the Clean Air Act, it leaves room for EPA to regulate carbon emissions from power plants and fulfill its duty to do so under the Act.
-Ultimately the Supreme Court remanded the cases back to the Court of Appeals for the D.C.
+While this decision may narrow the federal government’s authority under the Clean Air Act, it leaves ample room for EPA to regulate carbon emissions from power plants and fulfill its duty to do so under the Act.
+Ultimately the Supreme Court remanded the cases back to the D.C.
 Circuit.
-EPA is expected to issue a new rulemaking on carbon emissions from plants.

 Actions to Reduce Particulate Matter Air Pollution